 After a few moments. the VPN Connection slider should be turned on (1) indicating that the VPN is now connected.

 That’s it!
-You have now setup your computer to connect to our VPN via the PPTP service.
-All your internet traffic will now be transmitted securely via our servers.
+You are now connected.
+All your internet traffic will now be transmitted securely via our VPN servers through the country you had configured.

 Unfortunately it doesn’t always go to plan!